Gentlymad-Studios/NewGraph/README.md

 # NewGraph
 ![image](https://user-images.githubusercontent.com/530629/219878506-2a12f872-cf5b-468e-8982-066c742bb8e7.png)
 A general node graph solution for Unity powered by UIToolkit (UIElements).
-This is based on the idea to visualize complex data structures as graph networks without having to modify already established data classes, except adding [Node], [Port] and [SerializeReference] attributes to all classes that should show in the Graph View.
+This is based on the idea to visualize complex data structures as graph networks without having to modify already established data classes, except adding [Node], [Output], [PortList] and [SerializeReference] attributes to all classes that should show in the Graph View.

 This project requires:
 1. https://github.com/Gentlymad-Studios/GraphViewBase